sigdialinlg2023/sigdialinlg2023.github.io/Home.md

 ### News

+Aug 21: The first [preliminary program](calendar.html) is available.
+Note that the program is still subject to change.

 Aug 9: The early registration deadline has been extended until August 18!
 Discounted hotel rates are still available.

 Aug 9: In case you are looking for childcare at the conference, please contact [Ondrej Dusek](https://ufal.mff.cuni.cz/ondrej-dusek).
 We are not able to provide childcare ourselves but can connect you to other participants needing childcare, so that you can arrange it together.